-- i.
-Discontinuation of B, Pa or Lzd because of intolerance, toxicity at any point of time - ii.
+i.
 Baseline DST resistance to B/Pa/L when available

 The treatment regimen changed because of intolerance and baseline DST resistance are to be recorded in Ni-kshay and analyzed separately.

 5.2.8 Sustained treatment success

 An individual assessed at six months (for DR-TB and DS-TB) and at 12 months, 18 months and 24 months (for DR-TB only) after successful TB treatment who is alive and free of TB (36).